 Why do we put telescopes in orbit?

 Most electromagnetic radiation from space is unable to reach the surface of the Earth.
-Radio frequencies, visible light and some ultraviolet light make it do sea level.
+Radio frequencies, visible light and some ultraviolet light makes it to sea level.
 Astronomers can observe some infrared wavelengths by putting telescopes on mountain tops.
 Balloon experiments can reach 35 km above the surface and can operate for months.
 Rocket flights can take instruments all the way above the Earth's atmosphere, but only for a few minutes before they fall back to Earth.

 For long-term observations, however, it is best to have your detector on an orbiting satellite and get above it all!